LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 {: .challenge}

-## Basics
+## Working with files and folders

 As well as navigating directories, we can interact with files on the command line: we can read them, open them, run them, and even edit them.
-There's no limit to what we *can* do in the shell, but even experienced shell users still switch to graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same crop on hundreds of images, say, the pages of a scanned book,
+In fact, there's really no limit to what we *can* do in the shell, but even experienced shell users still switch to graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same crop on hundreds of images, say, the pages of a scanned book,